Europe on the cheap... any info much appreciated. Best or cheapest places etc

 Staying a little further out of a major town will save you a lot of money.
 For example, staying in Venice itself in the summer is expensive, but for a fraction you could camp on La Guidecca and catch the ferry to Venice.

 Why not try hostelling.
 The standards in Germany are very high, I've also stayed in some nice ones in Norway, Scotland (I stayed in a Scottish castle in the highlands) and France and of course in Ireland.
 What you lose for in plushness you more than make up for in socialability & in general you won't be compromising too much on creature comforts since the standards in general are so high, It's a terrific way to meet other travellers, chat & share stories.
 Try www.hostelworld.com Hostels normally belong to the YHA (Youth Hostelling Association or variation of the spelling depending on the country e.g. SYHA or the Independent Hostels Association.
-The YHA can have stricter rules such as segregated dorms however some prefer that.Also known as HI (Hostelling International) over 7 years ago
+The YHA can have stricter rules such as segregated dorms however some prefer that.Also known as HI (Hostelling International) almost 8 years ago

 In the winter of 2006/2007 I backpacked Europe.
 I had a Eurail ticket which was one of the most expensive parts, but gave me 2 months unlimited train travel in Eurail countries.
 I found that night trains were a cost saving, booking hostels through hostelworld.com was great, and I always looked for a hostel with a kitchen.
 Some hostels also provide a free breakfast and/or dinner if you are there at the exact time it is served.
 I would also buy a loaf of bread and some cheese, and make my own breakfast and lunch etc. Backpacking in winter meant that things weren't very busy and I think costs may have been a little cheaper.
-(The year I went was the hottest European winter in 500 years .. so I didn't find the temperature too bad) over 7 years ago
+(The year I went was the hottest European winter in 500 years .. so I didn't find the temperature too bad) almost 8 years ago